dahoon46/LP-CCC/readme.md

 ## Files

 - `data`
 This folder contains the datasets used for the experiments, which are preprocessed.
-Each line of datafile is like
+Each line of the datafile is like

 node1 node2 color